Faster and smarter in the app... Open app

 Sydney, Australia

-Your holiday to Sydney wouldn't be complete without trips to Sydney Harbour Bridge, Taronga Zoo and beaches including Coogee, Manly and Bronte.
+Your holiday to Sydney wouldn't be complete without trips to Sydney Harbour Bridge, Taronga Zoo, and beaches including Coogee, Manly and Bronte.
 For greenery don't miss the Royal Botanic Gardens, the Blue Mountains National Park and historic Hunter Valley wine and foodie region, both a few hours from the city.

-Audley Travel organises tailor-made tours of Australia including stays in Sydney.
+Audley Travel organises tailor-made tours of Australia, including stays in Sydney.

 Boa Vista | Cape Verde

 Looking to escape for some winter sun but bored of the Canary Islands?
 Head to Cape Verde instead.

 This Atlantic archipelago is made up of 10 volcanic islands around 900 miles south of the Canaries, just off the coast of Africa.
 Cape Verde is imbued with a fascinating mix of west African and Portuguese culture and is largely unspoiled by mass tourism.
-In fact Cape Verde is a great spot for ecotourism thanks to our friends at The Travel Foundation.